mlhartme/yogi/README.md

   login with the credentials from src/test/etc/user.properties
 * stop with ctrl-c

+## Build and run locally with docker

+... with example vocabulary.

+* `mvn clean package -Phelm`
+* `docker run -it -p8080:8080 -v/Users/mhm/Projects/github.com/mlhartme/yogi:/usr/local/yogi/run yogi:1.4.1-20221009-163429`
+* point your browser to `http://localhost:8080` and login with the credentials from src/test/etc/user.properties
+* stop with ctrl-c

 ## Run in Kubernetes via Helm

 * setup Helm, Kubernetes, ...